dylsteck/electronic/README.md

 1) Download this repo as a .zip
 2) Unzip the file
 3) Find the approriate `.zip` or .`dmg` file in the `/dist` subfolder
-4) Open the file and follow your operating system's app installation process
+4) Open the file and follow your operating system's app installation process <br/>
+_note_: if you're on a Mac, you might need to click with two fingers and select "Open" to bypass the security warning since this app is not on the App Store.